kubenet-dev/ac2-kubenet-workshop/Part 1/README.md

-# Kubernetes Network Workshop Labs - Part 1
+# Kubernetes Network Automation Workshop Labs - Part 1

 Welcome to the **Kubernetes Network Workshop** repository!
 This collection of labs is designed to provide hands-on experience with setting up and managing a Kubernetes cluster, exploring its core components, and using Kubernetes to manage applications.
 Each lab builds on the previous one to deepen your understanding of Kubernetes fundamentals.